KurtDing/LabMUSplayer/README.md

 ![image](https://github.com/KurtDing/LabMUSplayer/blob/main/no_midi_solve/unavalible.JPG)
 meaning Microsoft GS Wavetable Synth is not available
 It could soulve by install/update sound chip driver, then "device manager" will be like this
-OR install some other MIDI player
+OR install some other MIDI player like VirtualMIDISynth
 ![image](https://github.com/KurtDing/LabMUSplayer/blob/main/no_midi_solve/avalible.JPG)
 ***